 If you have any birthdays or special occasions in mind, let us know.
 We will help you with anything you want to achieve.
 Birthdays, weddings and many other special occasions have been held and celebrated at Searle House.

 Your friends and relatives can visit at any time.
 We do however ask your visitors to be considerate toward other patients and their families.
-There are no specific visiting times at Searle House hospice, although we ask visitors to avoid certain times as follows:
+There are no specific visiting times at Searle House, although we ask visitors to avoid certain times as explained below.

 Visitors should aim to come after 11am in the morning.